ROBINADC/SFTP-Test-Client/README.md

 4. Prepare temporary files

-    When the test includes downloading files (`ENABLE_DOWNLOAD` set to `true`), generate related directories and files first.
+    When the test includes downloading files (enableDownload set to `true`), generate related directories and files first.
 Please check the command in `Makefile` before execute it.

     - For testing in local machine, execute `make prepare` in the server.
     - For testing remote machine, execute `make prepare` in both local and remote machines.